 For years, we were nervous about modifying our camper.
 We were worried that if we changed our rig, it would decrease the resale value.
-However, as our children have grown, we have realized that we will be purchasing a new camper very soon if we do not modify our camper for comfort.
-We are not saying that we will drill holes in all of the walls, but it is time for a few upgrades.
-One of our first upgrades is to replace the couch in our RV.
+However, as our children have grown, we have realized that we will be purchasing a new camper very soon if we do not modify our trailer for comfort.
+We are not saying we will drill holes in all the walls, but it is time for a few upgrades.
+First up, replacing an RV couch!

-We set out to replace the couch in our RV.
-Sean and I wanted to share our experience in case you are looking to replace your sofa as well!
+We set out to replace the sofa in our RV.
+Sean and I wanted to share our experience in case you want to replace your couch too!

 We have a Grey Wolf 26DBH, so we began looking for sofas that fit within the standard 58″ space.
-Our goal was to find a reclining sofa and then put a swivel on the television.
+We aimed to find a reclining sofa and then put a swivel on the television.
 With this setup, we can recline the RV couch and watch TV.
-Everyone, no matter where they are sitting in the camper, will have a good view.
+Everyone will have a good view, no matter where they sit in the camper.

-After researching RV sofas, we landed on the RecPro Charles Double RV Wall Hugger Recliner Sofa (Check it out on Amazon) or directly on the RecPro site by clicking here.)
+After researching replacing an RV couch, we landed on the RecPro Charles Double RV Wall Hugger Recliner Sofa (Check it out on Amazon) or directly on the RecPro site by clicking here.)
+If you purchase from RecPro use the coupon code campers5 to get 5% off your order.
 RecPro makes this couch in many lengths.
-They are specifically made to work well in a camper where there is limited room.
-The RecPro brand has fantastic reviews.
-In our camper, the chestnut fabric pairs well with the current furnishings.
+They are specifically made to work well in a camper with little room.
+The RecPro brand has fantastic reviews and is perfect for replacing an RV couch.
+In our trailer, the chestnut fabric pairs well with the current furnishings.

-Replacing the Sofa in Our Grey Wolf 26DBH
+Replacing an RV Couch in Our Grey Wolf 26DBH

-Within six months of purchasing the camper, the threading began unraveling off the sofa.
-The camper was still “new,” and it really bothered us that the sofa was not pristine.
-I realized that the sofa was not covered under any warranty.
+The threading began unraveling off the sofa within six months of purchasing the camper.
+The camper was still “new,” and it bothered us that the couch was not pristine.
+Then, I realized that the sofa was not covered under any warranty.
 At this point, I began cutting the threads.
 I was hoping to make it look better.
 However, like everything in life, new doesn’t keep.
 After a while, we did not care anymore that the sofa was not pretty.
 We did care, however, that it was not comfortable.

-To replace our RV couch, we first began taking the screws out of the sofa where it connects to the slide.
-It was easier to remove the back of the sofa from the seat before we unattached the bottom screws.
-Save all decorative trim and screws if you have to remove them to get the sofa out.
+In replacing an RV couch, we first began taking the screws out of the sofa where it connects to the slide.
+It was easier to remove the back of the couch from the seat before we unattached the bottom screws.
+Save all decorative trim and screws if you remove them to get the couch out.

 We had a USB charger built into the sofa, so Sean capped the wire that ran to the USB.
-If you have any electrical wires, make sure that the power is off on your rig before you begin.
+If you have any electrical wires, ensure the power is off on your rig before you begin.
 Also, ensure that someone who understands and is trained in electrical work caps your wires.

 We next pried off the additional wood that the original sofa was attached to on each side.